Operation Mincemeat: Inspiration for Mincemeat

 On 29 September 1939, soon after the start of the Second World War, Rear Admiral John Godfrey, the Director of Naval Intelligence, circulated the Trout memo, a paper that compared the deception of an enemy in wartime to fly fishing.
-The historian Ben Macintyre observes that although the paper was published under Godfrey's name, it "bore all the hallmarks of ...
+The journalist and author Ben Macintyre observes that although the paper was published under Godfrey's name, it "bore all the hallmarks of ...
 Lieutenant Commander Ian Fleming", Godfrey's personal assistant.
 The memo contained a number of schemes to be considered for use against the Axis powers to lure U-boats and German surface ships towards minefields.
 Number 28 on the list was titled: "A Suggestion (not a very nice one)"; it was an idea to plant misleading papers on a corpse that would be found by the enemy.

 The deliberate planting of fake documents to be found by the enemy was not new; known as the Haversack Ruse, it had been practised by the British and others in the First and Second World Wars.
 In August 1942, before the Battle of Alam el Halfa, a corpse was placed in a blown-up scout car, in a minefield facing the German 90th Light Division.
 On the corpse was a map purportedly showing the locations of British minefields; the Germans used the map, and their tanks were routed to areas of soft sand where they bogged down.

 In September 1942 an aircraft flying from Britain to Gibraltar crashed off Cádiz.
 All aboard were killed, including Paymaster-Lieutenant James Hadden Turner – a courier carrying top secret documents – and a French agent.
-Turner's documents included a letter from General Mark Clark, the American Deputy Commander of the Allied Expeditionary Force, to General Noel Mason-MacFarlane, British Governor and Commander in Chief of Gibraltar, informing him that General Dwight D. Eisenhower, the Supreme Commander, would arrive in Gibraltar on the eve of Operation Torch's "target date" of 4 November.
+Turner's documents included a letter from General Mark Clark, the American deputy commander of the Allied Expeditionary Force, to General Noel Mason-MacFarlane, British governor and commander in chief of Gibraltar, informing him that General Dwight D. Eisenhower, the Supreme Commander, would arrive in Gibraltar on the eve of Operation Torch's "target date" of 4 November.
 Turner's body washed up on the beach near Tarifa and was recovered by the Spanish authorities.
 When the body was returned to the British, the letter was still on it, and technicians determined that the letter had not been opened.
 Other Allied intelligence sources established that the notebook carried by the French agent had been copied by the Germans, but they dismissed it as being disinformation.
 To British planners, it showed that some material that was obtained by the Spanish was being passed to the Germans.